nathanuphoff/Magritte/readme.md

 > The default bespoke methods are located at ./source/middleware/attributeHandlers.

 ### #route
 Not implemented yet, will be used to define routed components.
-The proposed syntax is:

 ### #structure
 Under consideration, a way to define a content structure that a component has to abide by.